America’s Nuclear Weapons Infrastructure Is Crumbling

 The NNSA has sounded the alarm bell on its aging infrastructure before, and in years prior Congress set aside funds to curb the ballooning deferred-maintenance issues.
 But it wasn’t until last year that the NNSA halted the growth of the problem.

 Congressional members on the panel appeared willing to earmark further funds, but the NNSA ran into a roadblock of its own making.
 Congressman Mike Rogers (R-Ky.) asked Perry and the NNSA in January for a list of specific infrastructure projects that in the “intermediate-range” could use stopgap funding.
 As of Thursday’s panel, the NNSA still hadn’t provided the list to Congress.
 “That is disappointing,” Rogers told Klotz at the hearing.

-The NNSA didn’t immediately respond to Foreign Policy’s request for comment.
+“When the president’s budget request is transmitted to Congress in a few weeks’ time, we will then be able to provide additional details,” an NNSA spokesperson told Foreign Policy when pressed on why the agency hadn’t furnished any list.

 Beyond the crumbling infrastructure, security experts worry the weapons themselves could be at risk.
 History’s proved them right in the past.

-Note: Update: This article was updated to include comments from an NNSA spokesperson.